9 Best Cordless Hedge Trimmers of 2024 – Reviews & Top Picks

 This steel bladed trimmer will surprise you with what it can handle.
 You will easily be able to cut through ¾-inch thick branches with its dual-action 24-inch blade.
 At 2400 SPM, it can cut through bamboo.
 The double-sided blades are also rust-resistant for less maintenance.

 Even though the trimmer is working hard, you’ll be spared the bulk of the labor.
 It is lightwieght, easy to maneuver, and has a soft and comfortable grip.
 It will allow you to cut cleanly through most branches with only one pass.
 It’s also quieter and has less vibration.
-Whether you are trimming the shrubs around your home, or working at a large estate, the Black + Decker 40V Cordless Trimmer will be perfect for you.
+Whether you are trimming the shrubs around your home, or working at a large estate, the Black + Decker 40V Cordless Trimmer will be perfect for you as we think it is the best cordless hedge trimmer on the market today.

-2. Earthwise LHT12021 Cordless Hedge Trimmer – Best Value
+2. Earthwise LHT12022 Cordless Hedge Trimmer – Best Value

 Our next pick is the best cordless hedge trimmer for the money.
 The Earthwise 20-inch has a 2.0An Lithium-ion battery that charges in about 45 to 60 minutes but only gives you 30 to 45 minutes of continuous use.
 This little gem, however, does sport a dual-action steel blade that will help you cut through ⅝ of an inch.
 At 2,600 SPM, you will be able to cut cleanly through shrubs and bushes with one pass, and it is also good for edging.